RobotLocomotion/drake-ci/cache_server/README.md

       at ip address `x.y.z`.
 The computation in [`cache.cmake`][cache_cmake] will result in setting `--remote_cache=x.y.z/${version}/${salt}`.

-2. The cache server must **always** support being able to `GET /`, the [`cache.cmake`][cache_cmake] performs this step at the beginning to confirm the remote cache can be communicated with.
-The remote cache is disabled if `GET /` fails for any reason.
+2. The cache server must **always** support being able to `GET /`.
+If `GET /` fails for any reason, CI jobs will fail so that buildcops are notified and the issue can be resolved.
 In the `nginx` configuration, we solve this by setting `autoindex on;` which allows us to query directory contents (including viewing `/`).